Zhou Enlai: The Marshall negotiations

 After Harry S. Truman became President of the United States, he nominated General George C. Marshall as his special envoy to China on 15 December 1945.
 Marshall was charged with brokering a ceasefire between the CCP and KMT, and to influence both Mao and Chiang to abide by the Chongqing agreement, which both had signed.
 The top leadership within the CCP, including Zhou, viewed Marshall's nomination as a positive development, and hoped that Marshall would be a more flexible negotiator than Hurley had been.
 Zhou arrived in Chongqing to negotiate with Marshall on 22 December.

 The first phase of talks went smoothly.
 Zhou represented the Communists, Marshall represented the Americans, and Zhang Qun (later replaced by Zhang Zhizhong) represented the KMT.
 In January 1946 both sides agreed to cease hostilities, and to reorganize their armies on the principle of separating the army from political parties.
 Zhou signed these agreements in the knowledge that neither side would be able to implement these changes.
 Chiang delivered a speech promising political freedom, local autonomy, free elections, and the release of political prisoners.
 Zhou welcomed Chiang's statements and expressed his opposition to civil war.

 The leadership of the CCP viewed these agreements optimistically.
 On 27 January 1946 the CCP Secretariat appointed Zhou as one of eight leaders to participate in a future coalition government (other leaders included Mao, Liu Shaoqi, and Zhu De).
 It was suggested that Zhou be nominated as China's vice president.
 Mao expressed a desire to visit the United States, and Zhou received orders to manipulate Marshall in order to advance the peace process.

-Marshall's negotiations soon deteriorated, as neither the KMT nor the CCP were willing to sacrifice any of the advantages that they had gained, to de-politicize their armies, or to sacrifice any degree of autonomy in areas their side controlled.
+Marshall's negotiations soon deteriorated, as neither the KMT nor the CCP were willing to sacrifice any of the advantages that they had gained, to depoliticize their armies, or to sacrifice any degree of autonomy in areas their side controlled.
 Military clashes in Manchuria became increasingly frequent in the spring and summer of 1946, eventually forcing Communist forces to retreat after a few major battles.
 Government armies increased their attacks in other parts of China.

 On 3 May 1946, Zhou and his wife left Chongqing for Nanjing, where the Nationalist capital returned.
 Negotiations deteriorated, and on 9 October Zhou informed Marshall that he no longer had the confidence of the CCP.
 On 11 October Nationalist troops seized the Communist city of Zhangjiakou in northern China.
 Chiang, confident in his ability to defeat the Communists, called the National Assembly into session without the participation of the CCP and ordered it to draft a constitution on 15 November.
 On 16 November Zhou held a press conference, in which he condemned the KMT for "tearing up the agreements from the political consultative conference".
 On 19 November Zhou and the entire CCP delegation left Nanjing for Yan'an.